vic-lee/matrix_multiplication/README.md

 ### The AssignmentMain Procedure

-In a separate file (AssignmentMain.adb), you should define the procedure AssignmentMain.
+In a separate file (`AssignmentMain.adb`), you should define the procedure `AssignmentMain`.
 It should declare three matrices of the type defined in the MatrixMult package, read in the values for the first two matrices, call MatMult so that the third matrix contains the results of multiplying the first two, and then print out the third matrix.
 It should accomplish this using at least three tasks, as follows.

-- Reader1: This task should read in SIZE2 integers from the terminal and write them into the first matrix (in row major order -- i.e. going across the rows of the matrix).
+- `Reader1`: This task should read in SIZE2 integers from the terminal and write them into the first matrix (in row major order -- i.e. going across the rows of the matrix).

-- Reader2: This task should also read SIZE2 integers from the terminal and populate the second matrix in row major order.
-Be sure that Reader2 doesn't start reading until Reader1 has finished.
+- `Reader2`: This task should also read SIZE2 integers from the terminal and populate the second matrix in row major order. _**Be sure that Reader2 doesn't**_ _**start reading until Reader1 has finished**_.

-- Printer: This task should print the third matrix after it has been computed using MatMult.
+- `Printer`: This task should print the third matrix after it has been computed using MatMult.
 The printout should look reasonable.

 The actual call to the MatMult procedure should be from the body of the AssignmentMain procedure.

-In order to make it easy two read in the values for the two matrices, simply create an input file containing the 200 integers, separated by spaces.
+In order to make it easy to read in the values for the two matrices, simply create an input file containing the 200 integers, separated by spaces.
 Then, when you run your program, redirect that file to the standard input by typing